Wärtsilä's Acquisition of Sulzer Diesel — What It Means for Spare Parts Supply

 Documentation Package

 Each shipment is accompanied by a documentation package appropriate to the part type and customer requirements.
 This includes commercial invoice, packing list, material test certificates, and dimensional inspection reports where applicable.
-For class-surveyed overhauls, we can discuss documentation requirements in advance and tailor sourcing to meet the specific class society's acceptance criteria.
+For class-surveyed overhauls, we can discuss documentation requirements in advance and tailor the supply route to meet the specific class society's acceptance criteria.

 Cross-links: For Wärtsilä parts information including current engine model coverage, see the Wärtsilä Spare Parts page.
 For coverage across all engine brands including MAN B&W, Caterpillar, and Daihatsu, visit the Marine Engine Spare Parts overview.
 For regional supply, see Finland and Norway.